Malik Sealy: Death

 Sealy was killed in St. Louis Park, Minnesota on May 20, 2000.
-He was driving home from a birthday celebration for teammate and best friend Kevin Garnett in downtown Minneapolis when his sport utility vehicle was struck by a pickup truck traveling the wrong way down the highway.
+He was driving home from a birthday celebration for teammate and best friend Kevin Garnett in downtown Minneapolis when his SUV was struck by a pickup truck traveling the wrong way down the highway.
 The truck was driven by 43-year-old Souksangouane Phengsene, who survived the accident with head and chest injuries.
 Neither driver was wearing a seatbelt.
 Phengsene's airbag deployed, but Sealy's SUV did not have one.

 Blood tests indicated that at the time of the accident, Phengsene had been driving drunk; his blood alcohol content was 0.19%.
 The legal limit in Minnesota at the time was 0.1%.
 He pleaded guilty to a charge of vehicular manslaughter, was given a four-year prison term, and was released from prison in 2003.
 In April 2008, Phengsene was given an eight-year sentence for a subsequent drunk driving conviction.

 Sealy is buried at Ferncliff Cemetery in Hartsdale, New York.